 It was mid morning, and apart from the occasional bakery and general paper-drink-sweet shop, everything was closed and quiet.

 Burkhardt opened up, turned on the lights, and told Richard to feel free to look around.
 Then he went behind the counter to turn on the sound system.

 “We have a CD player, cassette deck and stereo, of course,” he laughed, waving his hand over the carefully arranged racks of vinyl records.
 “Please, play anything you like and I’ll make some coffee.”

 Burkhardt came back and with an expression indicating what he thought of such a silly question, answering,

 Richard looked around, acquainting himself with the organization of the shop, the different areas for different genres.

 Records, tapes, books, magazines and CD’s were everywhere, yet clearly ordered.
 The walls had various picture discs on them, or posters and magazine covers.
-Behind the counter were more records, either Burkhard’s choices or rarer pieces.
+Behind the counter were more records, either Burkhardt’s choices or rarer pieces.

-Richard moved over to the jazz selection, a small, but quite comprehensive collection, with most of the jazz giants represented.
+Richard moved over to the Jazz selection, a small, but quite comprehensive collection, with most of the giants represented.
 He picked up a Miles Davis disc, ‘Star People’, turning it over in his hands, then a Dizzy Gillespie compilation, a Mingus LP and was studying a Charlie Parker double set.